5 min read

 Packing List For Trekking In Nepal

 During these treks, you won’t only enjoy the views of the peaks and other landscapes but also get the opportunity to learn about the culture and traditions of the local ethnic groups along the route.
-Some of popular trekking destination in Nepal where you need proper trekking equipments are listed below:

 - Everest Base Camp Trek